zaeval/Naturecoin/README.md

 # Naturecoin
 ---

 Naturecoin is a altcoin for sustainable environment.
+The coin is based on blockchain system.
+The system can be managed sustainably with 7 features.

+## 1. Supply chain management
+---
+All supply and demand is recorded in blockchain server so the whole economy can be monitored.
+This enables to release the adequate amount of currency in the economy.